-Construction is a very large, busy, and potentially dangerous industry; people are at high risk for job site accidents such as scaffolding collapses, ladder accidents, falls of all kinds, motor vehicle accidents, forklift injuries, electrocution, machinery accidents, injuries sustained from fallen objects, crane accidents, and numerous other on-site risks.
-In most construction accident cases, the law holds the owner (not the worker) responsible — regardless of whose fault the accident may be — because of the inherent hazards of the workplace.
+Construction is a very large, busy and potentially dangerous industry; people are at high risk for job site accidents such as scaffolding collapses, ladder accidents, falls of all kinds, motor vehicle accidents, forklift injuries, electrocution, machinery accidents, injuries sustained from fallen objects, crane accidents and numerous other on-site risks.
+In most construction accident cases, the law holds the owner (not the worker) responsible — regardless of whose fault the accident maybe because of the inherent hazards of the workplace.
 For example, an employee who misplaced a ladder or piece of scaffolding, and fell as a result, may still be able to collect compensation.

-New York State law permits employees to sue contractors, architects, manufacturers, property owners, subcontractors and other people who are owners or who are in positions of responsibility/authority for injuries or wrongful deaths that occur on job sites.
+New York state law permits employees to sue contractors, architects, manufacturers, property owners, subcontractors and other people who are owners or who are in positions of responsibility/authority for injuries or wrongful deaths that occur on job sites.

-Workers’ Compensation does benefit injured employees, but in many cases, does not sufficiently compensate them for their injuries and losses.
+Workers’ compensation does benefit injured employees, but in many cases, does not sufficiently compensate them for their injuries and losses.
 Therefore, an employee must look to other alternatives to seek the compensation rightly deserved.